Peter-Kahl/HEPI-Role-in-the-HigherEd-Catastrophe/README.md

 ![alt text](https://github.com/Peter-Kahl/HEPI-Role-in-the-HigherEd-Catastrophe/blob/main/investigating_HEPI.jpg?raw=true)

-by Peter Kahl; published 3 August 2025
+by Peter Kahl; published 3 August 2025\
+updated 4 August

 It’s remarkable how much you can uncover simply by diving into publicly available information.
 Today, I set out to learn exactly who and what drives the Higher Education Policy Institute (HEPI), which proudly calls itself ‘_the UK’s only independent think tank devoted to higher education._’